linhl4m/farmshop-finder/README.md

 Farm locations are displayed on an interactive Mapbox map.
 Clicking a farm pin opens a popup with a link to the farm profile.
 The map is rendered as a client component because it relies on browser APIs.

+For simplicity, the map defaults to Berlin when no user location has been selected or shared.
+This provides a sensible starting point for exploring the application without requiring immediate location access.

 ### MongoDB Atlas

 MongoDB integrates directly with Payload and works well for document-based data such as farms, products, reviews, and orders.